How Queensland Rail protects your privacy

-- Give particulars of the act or practice which is the subject of your complaint.
+- Give details of the act or practice which is the subject of your complaint.

-Privacy complaints will be acknowledged in writing within 14 days from the date on which the complaint is received and processed within 45 business days.
-In the circumstance where a longer period of time is required in order to finalise a complaint, the complainant will be contacted with a view to negotiating an extension of time.
+We will acknowledge privacy complaints within 14 days from the date on which the complaint is received and process the complaint within 45 business days.
+In the circumstance where a longer period of time is required in order to finalise a complaint, we will contact you to negotiate an extension of time.

 We will advise you of our decision in writing.